Google Business Profile For Therapists

 Smartphone screen showing map markers with a route and a search bar for 'Therapist near me' with a small map preview.

-Premark Lab builds the complete Google Business Profile system for private practice therapists.
-Profile setup, Google Maps ranking, post strategy, and reputation management built for your specific patient to find you as one integrated service.
+Premark Lab runs the complete Google Business Profile system for private practice therapists.
+Profile rebuild, Maps ranking work, post strategy, and review management, all of it built from research on your specific patient population so the profile is tuned to the searches your ideal patients actually run.

 When a client ends up booking through Psychology Today, your website, or a direct call, the discovery moment is almost always a Google search.